ventureaaron/prayer_list/readme.txt

 	Table 1 -> Should be named "pl_user" and contain 3 columns:
-		"userid" varchar -> users use this as ID to login with "password" varchar -> plaintext password users use to login with "role" varchar -> value of role for user needs to be "edit" or "read"
+		"userid" varchar -> users use this as ID to login with "password" varchar -> plaintext password users use to login with *EDIT (FIX ISSUE#4) - password field should have collation type of binary.
+The mysql default is latin-swedish and if not changed to something like latin-bin the password will be found regardless of case (ex. if password is "PASSWORD", an entry of "password" would still work).
+This is because prayerlist does not hash the passwords before storing them in the database.
+This allows account creation and password handling directly at the database.
+If you want userid to also be case sensitive then you could also change the collation type of that field.
+		"role" varchar -> value of role for user needs to be "edit" or "read"

 		There is no account creation in the webpage so user accounts